Sorry Out of Gender - The Future Is Diverse

 The scientific conference Sorry Out of Gender: The Future Is Diverse invites researchers and interested parties to take an interdisciplinary look at current developments, challenges and opportunities in the field of gender diversity and diversity in sport and sport science.

 Researchers are invited to present their empirical work and theoretical considerations and to contribute to a comprehensive understanding of diversity and gender diversity from an intersectional perspective for the future of sport and sport science.
-The conference is aimed at (sports) scientists at all qualification levels and from all (sub-)disciplines, at (sports) teachers at all school levels, multipliers in organised popular and elite sport, both at the functional level and at the level of coaches.
+The conference addresses (sports) scientists at all qualification levels and from all (sub-)disciplines, at (sports) teachers fromall school levels, multipliers in organised popular and elite sport, both at the functional level and at the level of coaches.

 In the spirit of a diverse and inclusive future, we invite you to include aspects from as many different perspectives and fields of research and practice as possible.
-Current empirical research findings are particularly important in order to comprehensively discuss the diversity of practices and research approaches in gender and diversity research.
-We also explicitly encourage the submission of contributions that highlight examples of best practice in order to promote a broad understanding of the diversity of sporting realities.
+Current empirical research findings are particularly important in order to comprehensively discuss the diversity of practices and research approaches in gender and diversity.
+We explicitly welcome contributions on best practice examples in order to promote a broad understanding of the diversity of sporting realities.
 To this end, as many aspects of diversity and gender as possible should be considered and discussed as cross-cutting topics in all sports science sub-disciplines.
 Possible topics in the following subject areas could include:

 Sociology of sport

-• Diversity in organised sport: Successful practices and strategies for promoting diversity (in leadership positions) within sports associations, sports clubs and other forms of organisation as well as commercial sports providers.
+• Diversity in organised sport: Successful practices and strategies for promoting diversity (in leadership) within sports associations, sports clubs and other forms of organisation as well as commercial sports providers.

-• Sport as a socially empowering tool: The importance of sport in promoting equality and anti-discrimination in social change, including by addressing group-related misanthropy in sport.
+• Sport as a tool of empowerment: The importance of sport in promoting equality and anti-discrimination in social change, including by addressing group-related misanthropy in sport.

-• Diversity in sports marketing and sponsorship: Analyses of how brands and sponsors use or neglect diversity to appeal to consumers in campaigns.
+• Diversity in sports marketing and sponsorship: Analyses of how brands and sponsors use diversity to target consumers in campaigns.

 Sports pedagogy and didactics

-• Sports teacher and professionalisation research: How can the training of sports teachers be designed with regard to diversity in order to meet the requirements of inclusive physical education?
+• Sports teacher and professionalisation research: What do future PE teachers need to learn in order to fulfil the requirements of inclusive physical education?

 Sports history and politics

-• The role of sport in LGBTIQ* history: How has the perception and inclusion of LGBTIQ* athletes and issues evolved over time (nationally and internationally) and how has sport contributed to social acceptance?
+• The role of sport in LGBTIQ* history: How has the perception and inclusion of LGBTIQ* athletes and issues evolved over time (nationally and internationally) and how has sport contributed to social acceptance of LGBTIQ* athletes?

-• Diversity and Sport for Sustainable Development: To what extent does the current discourse on sustainable development (SD) offer opportunities for marginalised groups to be legally and economically empowered and equalised in the long term?
+• Diversity and Sport for Sustainable Development: To what extent does the current discourse on sustainable development (SD) offer opportunities for marginalised groups to be legally and economically empowered and equalised?

 • Effects of guidelines and rules on gender diversity: Analysing the effects of rules and guidelines within (competitive) sport on the inclusion or exclusion processes of trans*, inter* and non-binary athletes.